 Cataracts can take from a few months to several years to develop.
 Certain medications can accelerate the development of cataracts.
 Sometimes, the cataract stops developing in its early stages and vision is only slightly decreased.
 But if it continues to develop then it impairs vision and requires surgical removal.

 Pepose Vision is a worldwide leader in the research of cataract treatment and removal.
 We utilize the latest technology and provide the convenience of a surgery center in our building.
 Our surgeons are involved in your entire surgical process, including pre-op, and are recognized each and every year among the very best.

 A cataract does not routinely cause discomfort or pain in the eye or alter the external appearance of the eye.

 The only way to determine if your vision issue results from a cataract is to visit an eye care professional for a complete eye exam.
-At Pepose Vision Institute, we use state-of-the-art diagnostics to evaluate your eyes.
+We use state-of-the-art diagnostics to evaluate your eyes.
 Our wavefront diagnostic technology generates thousands of data points about your eyes in a matter of minutes.
 We are the only cataract surgeons in the greater St Louis area to provide this level of thoroughness during your exam.